NCSUMobiles/spring18_Bugle/README.md

 Following functionalities implemented as part of the construction and implementation phase:

-     i)   Login/Sign Up and Profile Page
+     1. Login/Sign Up and Profile Page
      Login and signup functionality for volunteers and organisations
-     ii)  Volunteer Home Page
+     2. Volunteer Home Page
-See list of available events to apply
+     * See list of available events to apply
-Apply for a event
+     * Apply for a event
-     iii) Organization Home Page
+     3. Organization Home Page
      Host events
-     iv) Event Details Page and Approve/Reject Page Approve or Reject volunteers for the hosted event
+     4. Event Details Page and Approve/Reject Page
+     * Approve or Reject volunteers for the hosted event
-More description about the event
+     * More description about the event
-      v) Chat Page
+     5. Chat Page
-Volunteers and Organisers can interact with chat Separate persistent chat for each event
+     * Volunteers and Organisers can interact with chat
+     * Separate persistent chat for each event
-      vi) Optional Features (Google Login)
+     6. Optional Features (Google Login)
-Option to login with google authentication
+     * Option to login with google authentication

 3. User Testing
 Validation of features